thinkshout/thinkshout/blog/_posts/2017-01-05-using-google-docs-and-migrate-to-populate-site-part-1.md

 As such, with a solid knowledge of the helpful migration plugins and two essential contributed modules, Migrate Tools and Migrate Plus, you can write a robust migration of both content and config entities without writing code more complicated than a few .yml files.
 If you don’t believe me, I encourage you to try upgrading your D6 or D7 site to D8 on a local or dev environment to see how much of your data is already in there.

 That being said, what if I don’t have an existing site?
 Or what if I want to implement a new content strategy to go along with my fancy new site?

-Our solution Part 2: Google Sheets
+##Our Solution Part 2: Google Sheets

 Throw that new content into a Google Doc!